ChibiOS/ChibiOS/readme.txt

   to 2.4.0).
 - NEW: Revision of the round-robin scheduling, now threads do not lose their time slice when preempted.
 Each thread has its own time slices counter.
-  TODO: Half done, extend it to all ports.
   TODO: Seek optimizations.

 *** 2.3.5 ***